-High prices of several food commodities constraining food access and dietary diversity
+High food prices constraining food access and dietary diversity

 In response, the international community launched in December 2013 a Strategic Response Plan, which was revised and scaled up in late January 2014 following the aggravation of the situation.
 It currently plans to assist 1.9 million beneficiaries for a total cost of USD 565 million.
-The food security cluster plans to assist 1 250 000 beneficiaries for a total cost of USD 180 million providing food assistance to severely food insecure populations and supporting the agricultural sector by improving access to essential agricultural inputs including seeds and tools, through the rehabilitation of infrastructure and equipment for production such as drying areas and warehouses, and support to animal and crop disease control.
-As of 22 May, only 32 percent (about USD 178 million) of funding has been received.
+The food security cluster plans to assist 1 250 000 beneficiaries for a total cost of USD 180 million providing food assistance to severely food insecure populations and supporting the agricultural sector by improving access to essential agricultural inputs, including seeds and tools, through the rehabilitation of infrastructure and equipment for production such as drying areas and warehouses, and support to animal and crop disease control.
+As of 6 November, only 61 percent (about USD 336 million) of funding has been received.

 FAO, WFP and NGO partners provided crop production support to a total of 111 750 vulnerable families across the country.
 For the main planting season, each of the 83 950 families was assisted with 25 kg of crop seeds (groundnut, maize and rice) and two hoes, as well as by WFP’s provision of seed protection rations.
 In addition, FAO assisted 27 800 families with seeds (beans, maize, millet, niébé, sesame and sorghum), and tools as part of the short-cycle (secondary) season support.